Dragon Tail Plant (Epipremnum pinnatum) Indoor Care and Propagation Guide

 Potting Mix

-The best potting mix for Dragon Tail Plant should be rich in organic matter and free-draining to prevent it from getting soggy while providing the required nutrients.
-Aroids potting mixes, Pothos potting mixes and all purpose potting mixes are ideal.
+The best potting mix for Dragon Tail Plant should be a well-draining, nutrient-rich soil mix to prevent it from getting soggy while providing the required nutrients.
+Aroids potting mixes, Pothos potting mixes and all purpose potting mixes are good.
 Check out these 8 best potting soil mixes for Pothos.

 Fertilizer